GumusLab/phosnetvis-docs/docs/tutorials/KEA.md

 ---
 layout: default
 parent: Tutorials
-title: Tutorial 1 - Kinase Enrichment Analysis
+title: Tutorial 1 - Fast Kinase Substrate Enrichment Analysis
 nav_order: 1
 ---

-# Kinase Enrichment Analysis
+# Fast Kinase Substrate Enrichment Analysis

-The Kinase Enrichment Analysis (KEA) tool is an essential part of the PhosphoNetVis platform, allowing users to analyze their phosphoproteomic datasets and identify potential kinase targets.
-This step-by-step tutorial will guide you through the process of running a KEA analysis on your own data, starting from the download of the necessary file to the creation of a Kinase-Substrate Interaction (KSI) network.
-No prior knowledge of the KEA tool is required, as we will provide all the necessary information to successfully complete the tutorial. **Let's get started!**
+The fast Kinase Substrate Enrichment Analysis (fKSEA) page allows users to infer potential upstream kinases from user provided phosphoproteomic datasets.
+This step-by-step tutorial will guide you through the process of running a fKSEA analysis on your own data, starting from the download of the necessary file to the creation of a Kinase-Substrate Interaction (KSI) network.
+No prior knowledge of the fKSEA algorithm is required, as we will provide all the necessary information to successfully complete the tutorial. **Let’s get started!**

 ***